odoo/odoodays-2014/upgrade_v8/index.rst

 ----------

 Do the migration step-by-step:

-    * migrate field definitions
+#. migrate field definitions
     * rewrite compute methods
-    * migrate methods
+#. migrate methods
     * rely on interoperability
+    * use decorators, they are necessary
-    * rewrite onchange methods (incompatible API)
+#. rewrite onchange methods (incompatible API)
-        * beware of overriding!
+    * beware of overridden methods!

 From V7 to V8: The New API